 My most recent budget flights—just a month ago—were with Frontier Airlines and they were some of the best air travel experiences I’ve had.
 I’d go so far as to call them the Anti-Spirit but that sounds mildly Satanic so maybe I’ll come up with something else.
 The staff and crew were courteous and polite; they didn’t hesitate to print a boarding pass for me (even though I’d already printed mine out at home); the terminal and plane were clean (why is this something I even have to applaud?); and I didn’t at all feel like I actually had made a deal with the Dark One.

 The same could be said for all budget airlines that aren’t Spirit, probably.
-The staff on Wow Air couldn’t be nicer (or more otherworldly gorgeous—what the hell, Iceland?) and the pilot wakes you to see the northern lights out your window.
+The staff on Wow Air couldn’t have been nicer (or more otherworldly gorgeous—what the hell, Iceland?) and the pilot wakes you to see the northern lights out your window.
 The Norwegian Air planes are made by Rolls Royce and are some of the highest tech gadgets I’ve flown in.
 The Ryan Air flight I took was back in 2012 from Rome to Munich and I remember nothing of it.
 So, there’s one publicity cliché that rings true in the context of air travel: no news is good news.

 I could write 4,621 words on why one of my biggest tips for flying budget airlines would be to avoid Spirit like a housewife to a Jehovah’s Witness.
 Oh, look—I already did.